If you want to build or retrofit an environmentally friendly dwelling, spray foam is going to come up as one of your options for insulation.

 But the cloud of uncertainty has still not evaporated.

-In a 2012 scientific article found on the Centers for Disease Control and Prevention website, David A. Marlow points out that environmentally friendly doesn’t necessarily mean “safe” for humans.
+In a 2012 scientific article from the Centers for Disease Control and Prevention website, David A. Marlow points out that environmentally friendly doesn’t necessarily mean “safe” for humans.

 “The popularity of the product and the number of companies using it demands that there be some scientific background informing its use,” he says.